-Applicability of the numerical models developed by our laboratory is verified through comparison with a centrifuge test result (Fig. 1).
+A Multidisciplinary Perspective In addition to working with topics directly related to Urban Logistics Systems and Humanitarian Logistics, and modeling of geomaterials, the International Urban Development Laboratory works closely with the International Management of Civil Infrastructure Laboratory to incorporate concepts related to structural and water resource engineering, so as to include a complete multidisciplinary perspective in the study of international urban development problems.
+Geotechnics for Hazard Mitigation Professor Associate Professor Ryosuke UZUOKA Kyohei UEDA Geo-hazard mitigation for disaster-resilient societies Rapid development of urban areas originated from plains and lowlands towards hills in the suburbs poses increasing risks in geohazards.
+The potential geohazards include soil liquefaction during earthquakes, settlement of reclaimed lands, collapse of artificial cut-and-fill, and instability of natural slopes.
+A series of strategic measures are required for mitigating these geohazards and establishing higher performance of geotechnical works.
 Damage mechanism of geotechnical structures during combined disaster Many geotechnical structures were damaged by ground shaking and/or tsunamis during the 2011 Tohoku, Japan, earthquake.
 In the Tohoku region, the offshore tsunami breakwaters, coastal levees and river levees were found to be severely damaged by the tsunami after the earthquake.
-In the Kanto region, fill ground around the Tokyo bay severely liquefied during not only the main shock but after shocks.
+In the Kanto region, fill ground around the Tokyo bay severely liquefied during not only the main shock but aftershocks.
 The 2016 Kumamoto earthquake caused severe damage of geotechnical structures with multiple shocks.
 In addition, many slope failures were caused by heavy rainfall in June two months after the earthquakes.
 These recent earthquakes teach us that some natural disasters very often did not come alone, and the sequential multi external forces caused worse situations of geotechnical structures, which is known as combined disasters.
-To clarify the damage process and the mechanism of geotechnical structures during combined disasters, we have assessed the residual performance of geotechnical structures after earthquake motions by using centrifuge model tests (Fig. 2) and numerical simulations.
+To clarify the damage process and the mechanism of geotechnical structures during combined disasters, we have assessed the residual performance of geotechnical structures after earthquake motions by using centrifuge model tests (Fig. 1) and numerical simulations.